stratdev3/SimpleW/documentation/simplew/docs/guide/getting-started.md

         public object Hello(string? name = null) {

             if (string.IsNullOrWhiteSpace(name)) {
-                return MakeNotFoundResponse("you must set a name parameter");
+                return Response.NotFound("you must set a name parameter");
             }

             // the return will be serialized to json